Naldanga Zamindari Bari: Political involvement

 Raja Bahadur Pramatha Bhusan Deb Roy (22 December 1858 – c.
-1934) was the tenth Raja of Naldanga, Jessore district, in Bengal Presidency.
+1941) was the tenth Raja of Naldanga, Jessore district, in Bengal Presidency.

+He succeeded to the estate after the early death of his father Raja Indu Bhusan Deb Roy (1834–1871) in 1871, and was educated under the supervision of the Court of Wards (India).
+He formally ascended as Raja of Naldanga in 1879 upon attaining majority.
+Deb Roy established scholarships for Sanskrit learning, medals for female education, and a dispensary, as well as founding a Higher Class English School.
+He was accorded the title of Raja in 1885 by the British Government due to his support of widow remarriage and was an ardent supporter of Ishwar Chandra Vidyasagar which earned the ire of the conservative press, the Bangbasi, during that time.

 He was a member of the 1905 committee of Bengali aristocrats and zamindars that opposed the Partition of Bengal (1905).
 He collaborated with Maharaja Prodyot Coomar Tagore and nationalist leader Surendranath Banerjee, highlighting the Naldanga family's engagement in the wider political debates of colonial Bengal.

-He was accorded the title of Raja in 1885 by the British Government due to his support of widow remarriage.
+He was also involved in the Swadeshi movement as one of the directors of Mohini Mills Ltd. (1908), a Bengali textile enterprise founded to counter British-made goods, where he served alongside Rabindranath Tagore and other leading figures.

 He received the Delhi Durbar Medal (1911), awarded on the occasion of the Delhi Durbar marking the coronation of George V as Emperor of India, and was also accorded the personal rank of Raja Bahadur in 1913.

-He succeeded to the estate after the early death of his father Raja Indu Bhusan Deb Roy (1834–1871) in 1871, and was educated under the supervision of the Court of Wards (India).
-He formally ascended as Raja of Naldanga in 1879 upon attaining majority.
-Deb Roy established scholarships for Sanskrit learning, medals for female education, and a dispensary, as well as founding a Higher Class English School.
 He served as a member of the Jessore District Board and was elected to the British Indian Association.

-He was also involved in the Swadeshi movement as one of the directors of Mohini Mills Ltd. (1908), a Bengali textile enterprise founded to counter British-made goods, where he served alongside Rabindranath Tagore and other leading figures.

 He married in 1872 and had many daughters and two sons: Kumar Pannaga Deb Roy (1881–?) and Kumar Mrigankakumar Deb Roy (1889–?).
 Pannaga Deb Roy succeeded him as Raja, and the family continued to reside in India after the Partition of India (1947).